 General

-An AP may send a WUR Wake-up frame to a non-AP STA as described in 31.6.3 (AP operation) to notify the non-AP STA that the AP intends to have PCR operation with the non-AP STA as described in 31.7.2 (AP Operation) and 31.7.3 (non-AP STA Operation).
+An AP may send a WUR Wake-up frame to an associated(#866) non-AP STA as described in 31.6.3 (AP operation) to notify the non-AP STA that the AP will(#811) have PCR operation with the non-AP STA as described in 31.7.2 (AP Operation) and 31.7.3 (non-AP STA Operation).

+An AP shall not send a WUR Wake-up frame to associated non-AP STA(s) with data rate that is not supported by the non-AP STA(s).(#829)

 If the AP and the non-AP STA support traffic filtering service (TFS) as specified in 11.22.12 (TFS Procedures), then the AP and the non-AP STA may reuse existing traffic filter sets to control the WUR Wake-up frame transmission as described in 31.7.2 (AP Operation).

-The AP may transmit a WUR Wake-up frame to a non-AP STA to indicate that individually addressed BU(s) are available for the STA via the PCR.
+The AP may transmit a WUR Wake-up frame to an associated(#866) non-AP STA to indicate that individually addressed BU(s) are available for the non-AP(#866) STA via the PCR.
 The WUR Wake-up frame shall satisfy any of the conditions below:

-The Address field of the WUR Wake-up frame contains a WID that identifies the non-AP STA.
+The Address field of the WUR Wake-up frame contains a WUR(#130) ID that identifies the non-AP STA.

-The Address field of the WUR Wake-up frame contains a group ID that identifies a group of non-AP STAs of which the non-AP STA is a member.
+The Address field of the WUR Wake-up frame contains a group ID that identifies a group of non-AP STAs of including the non-AP STA(#417).

-The WUR Wake-up frame has a list of identifiers in the Frame Body field where one of the identifiers identifies the non-AP STA.
+The WUR Wake-up frame has a list of identifiers in the Frame Body field where one of the identifiers identifies the non-AP STA (See 9.10.3.2 (WUR Wake-up frame format))(#732).

-The AP may transmit a broadcast WUR wake-up frame with Group Addressed BU subfield of the Misc field set to 1 to indicate that group addressed buffered BU(s) are available for all the STAs via the PCR.
+The AP may transmit a broadcast WUR wake-up frame (see 31.3.2 (Transmit ID))(#1186) with the(#733) Group Addressed BU subfield of the Misc field set to 1 to indicate that group addressed buffered BU(s) are available for all the associated non-AP(#866) STAs via the PCR.

-NOTE—The Misc field is present in a broadcast WUR Wake-up frame only if the Length Present subfield of the broadcast WUR Wake-up frame is set to 0.

-The AP may transmit a broadcast WUR Wake-up frame to a non-AP STA to indicate that a critical update to the PCR’s BSS parameters is available for the STA via the PCR.
-The critical update is indicated in the Counter field of the TD Control.
+(#132)The AP may transmit a broadcast WUR Wake-up frame to an associated(#866) non-AP STA to indicate that a critical update to the PCR’s BSS parameters has occurred(#1246) for the associated non-AP(#866) STA via the PCR (see 31.7.2 (AP Operation))(#37).
+The critical update is indicated in the Counter field of the TD Control field(#1135).

 AP Operation

-An AP that transmits a WUR Wake-up frame to a non-AP STA that indicates the availability of individually addressed buffered BU(s) via the PCR shall follow the existing PCR operation, which is any PS operation that the AP and the non-AP STA has agreed to use (e.g., baseline PM change, U-APSD, TWT, etc.), to deliver individually addressed buffered BU(s) to the non-AP STA.
+An AP that transmits a WUR Wake-up frame to a non-AP STA that indicates the availability of individually addressed buffered BU(s) via the PCR shall follow the existing PCR operation, which is any PS operation that the AP and the non-AP STA has agreed to use (e.g., baseline active mode and PS mode(#332) change, U-APSD, TWT, etc.), to deliver individually addressed buffered BU(s) to the non-AP STA.
 Individually addressed buffered BU(s) are delivered at specific times, which are provided along with the agreed PS operation.

-When the AP schedules a transmission to the non-AP STA, the AP shall ensure that either of the conditions below is met:
+When the AP schedules a transmission to the non-AP STA using the PCR component(#133), the AP shall ensure that either of the conditions below is met:

 The PCR transition delay indicated by the non-AP STA in the WUR Capabilities elements following the most recent transmitted WUR Wake-up frame intended to the non-AP STA has expired.